goonstation/goonstation/.github/DEV_GUIDE.md

 ### Step 4: Extension-O-Rama :gear:

-Click the Extensions button on the left bar or press <kbd>Ctrl + Shift + X</kbd>.
+Click the Extensions button on the left bar or press `Ctrl+Shift+X`.
 It looks like a bunch of squares.
 You should see 2 recommended extensions.
 If you don't, type `@recommended` into the search bar.
 You'll want to install all of these.

 :::warning
 If this does not work, search for the following extensions: